tstirrat/ucm-maven-plugin/readme.md

 Planned Features for 1.0
 ------------------------

-### classpath
+### update-version

-`mvn ucm:classpath`
+`mvn ucm:update-version`

-This will update your component's classpath directive with your maven dependencies.
-It will run before every build and keep your dependencies up to date.
+This will update your component's version to reflect your maven project version.

 License (MIT)
 -------------